 The aim of the Department of Spanish and Portuguese is to train students to become effective teachers and scholars of Spanish and/or Portuguese language and culture.
-Instruction and supervision are so arranged as to ensure that students acquire a broad understanding of the whole field of Spanish and/or Luso-Brazilian studies as well as a specialized grasp of one of its subfields, and are well prepared to develop independently as scholars.
+Instruction and supervision are so arranged as to ensure that students acquire a broad understanding of the whole field of Spanish and/or Luso-Brazilian studies as well as a specialized grasp of one of its subfields, and to prepare students to develop independently as scholars.

 Sample of written work including material in Spanish or Portuguese.

-The department requires a total of 15 courses to be completed by students by the end of the fifth semester (13 for letter grade credit, and two that may be an audit in the final semesters of course work).
-Students normally take three courses in each of the first 5 semesters of study.
-In both the fourth and fifth semester, one of the three courses may be audited, for a total of two audited courses.
-Courses chosen for the fifth term are designed to be particularly relevant to the dissertation.
+The department requires a total of 15 courses to be completed by students by the end of the fifth semester (14 for letter grade credit, and 1 that may be an audit in the final semesters of course work).
+Students normally take 3 courses in each of the first 4 semesters of study.
+In the both the fourth or fifth semester, 1 of the courses may be audited.
+Courses chosen for the fifth and -eventually- sixth terms are designed to be particularly relevant to the dissertation.
 Students typically take 1 or 2 courses in the fifth semester and 1 course in the sixth semester, including a reading course.

-Ideally, of these 15 courses, students should choose two or three that are offered by departments other than the Department of Spanish and Portuguese (with a maximum of five).
+Ideally, of these 15 courses, students should choose 2 or 3 that are offered by departments other than the Department of Spanish and Portuguese (with an absolute maximum of 5 outside the department).
 Thus, at least 10 of the 15 courses must be taken in the department.
 Of these department-based offerings, students are required to take courses in each of the five fields (Medieval/Early Modern, Colonial, Modern Latin American, Modern Peninsular, and Luso-Brazilian).
 One of the 15 required courses should be a course on theory (critical theory, literary theory, cultural theory), which we will make every effort to offer at least every 2 years, and which can be taken in another department.

-Students specializing in Hispanic literature and culture are required to take at least one 500-level Portuguese course, and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level Spanish course.
+Students specializing in Hispanic literature and culture are required to take at least one 500-level course taught in the Portuguese language, and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level course taught in the Spanish language.